 Use straws when drinking to avoid liquids coming into contact with your taste buds

 Add sugar or honey to foods that taste too acidic or try adding lemon juice or vinegar to foods that taste too sweet.

 Use plastic cutlery and cups as to avoid a metallic taste in the mouth

 People living with HIV may experience tiredness and fatigue from time to time.
-This may be due to the extra energy the body uses in constantly battling HIV, particularly if you have a high viral load.
+This can be due to extra energy requirements, vitamin deficiencies, hormones, psychology, other health conditions, or it can be a side effect of medications.

-Some people report an increase in energy levels after starting HIV treatment; however everyone is individual and some people report increased fatigue, particularly in the first weeks of start a new drug regime.
+Some people report an increase in energy levels after starting HIV treatment but everyone is different and some people report increased fatigue, particularly in the first weeks of starting a new drug regime.

-Your tiredness could be caused by a lack of certain vitamins and minerals so it is important to eat a health balanced diet.
-In particular, a lack of iron can cause anaemia so it is important to discuss your symptoms with your HIV dietitian or doctor.
+Your tiredness could be caused by a lack of certain vitamins and minerals so it is important to eat a healthy balanced diet.
+A lack of iron can cause anaemia which leads to fatigue.
+Find advice on iron here.